 Jefferson Davis Monument

-Every year Jeff Davis's birthday is celebrated at the Jefferson Davis Monument in the quiet, isolated Western Kentucky town of Fairview.
-He was born in a log cabin in a spot currently occupied by Fairview's Post Office.
-But the festivities were especially joyful in 2004, when the monument was reopened after five years of renovation.
-Continuing a long and valiant tradition, festivities included Night Artillery firing, a Celebration Ball, the annual Miss Confederacy Pageant (and its sister pageants, Wee Miss Confederacy, Little Miss Confederacy, and Junior Miss Confederacy), rifle and artillery salutes to President Davis, a keynote address by Gary Rope, portraying Robert E Lee, who said that the monument was "the symbol of a great God-fearing culture."
-Then, after the monument was officially reopened, there was a battle.
+The biggest event of the year at the Monument is still the first weekend in June: the annual Jefferson Davis birthday celebration (Davis was born June 3, 1808, according to a historical marker by the highway).
+The festivities were perhaps best staged in 2004, when the Monument was reopened after five years of renovation.
+Festivities included night artillery firing, a Celebration Ball, the annual Miss Confederacy Pageant (and its sister pageants, Wee Miss Confederacy, Little Miss Confederacy, and Junior Miss Confederacy), rifle and artillery salutes to President Davis, and a keynote address by Gary Rope, portraying Robert E. Lee, who said that the Monument was "the symbol of a great God-fearing culture."